retropipes/BlazorTank/README.md

 # BlazorTank

-A tanks and lasers game built with Blazor.
+A tanks and lasers game built with Blazor and Tailwind CSS.